GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/storage/hyperdisk-ml/README.md

 ```

-8. Reference your snapshot in the following persistent volume claim.
+8. Reference your snapshot in the persistent volume claim.
 Be sure to adjust the spec.dataSource.name to your snapshot name

 ```yaml
 kind: PersistentVolumeClaim